ADI Device Tree Utilities

 • PetaLinux?
 See PetaLinux Integration for generating system-user.dtsi files from XSA archives.

-• Adding a new board?
-See XSA Pipeline — Developer Guide for the pipeline architecture and step-by-step guide.
+• Adding a new XSA board builder?
+See XSA Pipeline — Developer Guide.

 Table of contents